Move aside, Cadel Evans!

 This summer, there’s going to be a new contender on the roads.
 Whether your cycling experience is limited to those first few lessons as a child or you’ve dabbled here and there over the last few years, it’s time to hop on that bike, strap on that helmet and fully dedicate yourself to this wonderful sport/exercise activity.

 Don’t own a bike?
-No problem – just check out retailers such as 99 Bikes and get equipped with everything you need.
+No problem – just check out retailers and get equipped with everything you need.
 Cycling has become uber trendy of late with single speed, retro bikes and even handlebar baskets suddenly back in style!
 If you’re not quite convinced that cycling is the way to go, here are just some of the benefits you can reap by pumping those legs!

 Did you know that cycling has been linked to increased mental performance?
 The popular theory behind this link is that bike riding helps build new brain cells by boosting blood circulation and oxygen flow to the brain.
 If you’ve ever wondered why you get your best ideas while exercising, wonder no more; ditch those creative mind blocks by upping the ante and pedalling like crazy!
 Cycling outdoors will also prompt increased levels of mental awareness and concentration as you navigate different streets, roads, hills and settings.
 Test yourself by branching out and exploring new, unfamiliar areas.